 Arthur was going to join the Merchant Navy but his eyesight was poor.
 He got a job in an aircraft factory but joined the army as a radar technician and served in the Middle East.
 His first taste of acting was putting on shows for the troops.
 After the war he made his debut at the Manchester Repertory Theatre in 1945.
 He was 30 and paid £5 per week for twice-nightly performances.
 The bigger payment for meeting his wife Joan.
 They got married when he was 33, produced a son, and were together until his death.
 His did the usual apprenticeship working for various repertory companies that toured the country.
 Aged 34 he appeared in his first film Kind Hearts and Coronets (1949).

 He was a plodder and was nearly 50 by the time he got a regular role as draper/lay preacher in Coronation Street.
 He was in this for five years but didn’t really enjoy it and longed to move on.
 He made cameo appearances in other TV series such as Z-Cars (1962) and The Avengers (1967).
 Though he was a squat bald chap without distinguishing looks the camera and audiences liked him.
-His speciality was comic roles he was privately solemn and serious.
+His speciality was comic roles with perfect timing but privately he was solemn and serious.

-The ideal role arrived when he was 53 when he was cast as Captain Mainwaring in the sitcom Dad's Army (1968–1977.)
+The main role arrived when he was 53 when he was cast as Captain Mainwaring in the sitcom Dad's Army that ran from 1968 to 1977.
 Blimey only 53 - when I was a lad I thought he was about 80.
 I never watched Dad’s Army as “army” meant bombs, fights, Spitfire scraps, men dying on barbed wire.
 When I saw it was about lot of grandads messing things up I didn’t bother watching it.

 When Arthur wasn’t filming Dad’s Army he appeared in plays at the National and Royal Court Theatres and he appeared in films.
 Though bad eye-sight thwarted his way into the Navy he was always mad about sailing and bought a Victorian steam boat to restore over many years.
 Though the family home was in Maida Vale Arthur used the boat as a home and kept it near various filming locations.